kfatehi/modmail/README.md

     mods: [
       // you can also develop your own mods, just specify the path
-      // development is easy. use the Reload and Inspector features to build mods quickly { id: 'my-mod', path: 'path/to/project' }
+      // development is easy. use the Reload and Inspector features to build mods quickly
+      // tip: I find the fastest worfklow is to hit Ctrl-R/Cmd-R to from within the injected inspector to refresh without having to re-open the inspector
+      { id: 'my-mod', path: 'path/to/project' }
     ]
   }],